 Tip 1.
 Analyse the skills of existing top performers.

 In case you already have people on board that perform fantastically in your company, find out what kind of abilities they have, what motivates them and include those abilities in your recruitment screening process.
 Even better if you are able to quantify your top performers’ skills and abilities because that will make it easy to compare the skills of your new candidates to what you already have in the team.
-If you don’t yet have top performers in your company or are having troubles identifying the key skills of success, you can rely on industry data.
+If you don’t yet have top performers in your company or are having trouble identifying the key skills of success, you can rely on industry data.
 What is working for companies in a similar growth stage for similar roles?

 Tip 2.
 Shift focus away from past experiences.

 We’ve been preaching this for a long time now, so you’ve probably already heard it but just as a reminder: Past experience does NOT translate to future success.
 Just because a candidate has worked in the same industry before, maybe even in a similar role, doesn’t mean that they will be a high performer at your company.
 And here’s also an extra twist for us smaller companies: more experience equals smaller talent pool and higher salary requests.
 I believe that people should definitely be paid according to their performance level but the tough truth is that a newly established growth company cannot compete with Google in salary levels.
 Instead, you should assess skills and cognitive traits that predict how the candidate will perform in the future, not how they performed in the past.
-These abilities differ between companies and job roles but some good indicators for scaleups are, for instance, learning ability, flexibility and problem solving skills.
+These abilities differ between companies and job roles but some good indicators for scaleups are, for instance, learning ability, flexibility and problem-solving skills.

 Tip 3.
 Start enabling your employees rather than disabling.